 Fishing mortality estimates produced by the multispecies statistical model followed trends that are in line with the understanding from the current benchmark assessments for the ERP focal species (Figure 88), though in some instances the magnitudes were different.
 For Atlantic menhaden, fully recruited fishing mortality began at a high level in the early part of the time series and then decreased until the late-1980s.
 Fully recruited fishing mortality increased into the early 2000s, but then decreased again until the end of the time series.
 Striped bass fishing mortality started high, decreased sharply early in the time series, and then increased until the end of the time series.
-Bluefish followed a trend of decreasing fully recruited fishing mortality throughout the time series, with the exception of a sharp increase in the very beginning of the time series and then increased to a peak in the mid-2000s.
+Bluefish followed a trend of decreasing fully recruited fishing mortality throughout the time series, with the exception of a sharp increase in the very beginning of the timeseries.
+Weakfish fully recruited fishing mortality started off low at the beginning of the time series and then increased to a peak in the mid-2000s.
 It has been declining since.
 Atlantic herring fully recruited fishing mortality began at a high level and decreased through the mid-1990s.
 It increased to a peak in 2010, and then decreased to the end of the timeseries.
 Spiny dogfish fully recruited fishing mortality began at a high level and decreased through the early-2000s.
 It then increased to the end of the timeseries.